 There are a wide range of pest traps available on the market, each varying slightly with the benefits they provide.

 The A24 requires the rat or mouse to climb within the trap, brushing the trigger to activate the trap.
-No matter which way the rat or mouse touches it, it will be positioned correctly for a humane result.
-By making simple design decisions, we’re able to guide rats and mice into the correct position for a humane kill.
+No matter which way the rat or mouse touches it, it will be positioned correctly for a quick-kill result.
+By making simple design decisions, we’re able to guide rats and mice into the correct position for a quick kill.

 Why does it matter?

 Some people might say ‘you’re killing anyway, why does it matter if it’s humane?’
-Here at Goodnature, we believe it’s important for it to be humane.
+Here at Goodnature, we believe it’s important for it to be quick kill.
 We want to cause the least harm possible and wouldn't wish a slow and painful death on anything – not even a pest.

 Our traps are tested and certified humane using standards set by the National Animal Welfare Advisory Committee (NAWAC).
 Information on this can be found here.